 Our team consists of naval architects and marine engineers who all share a love for their area of expertise.
 All of our employees are active members of professional societies and Steller Systems’ Managing Director is a Fellow of Royal Institution of Naval Architects (RINA) and the Institution of Marine Engineers, Scientists and Technologists (IMarEST).
 Key members of the team are listed below.

 Robert Skarda MSc CEng FRINA FIMarEST RCNC, Managing Director

 Robert has been working on complex systems within the defence industry since 1996 when he joined the UK Ministry of Defence as a naval architect.
 After completing his MSc in Warship Naval Architecture and Submarine design from University College London, he spent time training at sea with the Royal Navy on HMS Boxer (a Type 22 frigate) during Operation Desert Fox in the Gulf and HMS Splendid (a Nuclear Attack Submarine) in the Atlantic.
-Robert is a Fellow of the Royal Institution of Naval Architects (FRINA) and the Institute of Marine Engineers, Scientists and Technologists (FIMarEST), a Chartered Engineer and a member of the Royal Corps of Naval Architects (RCNC).
+Robert is a Fellow of the Royal Institution of Naval Architects (FRINA) and the Institute of Marine Engineers, Scientists and Technologists (FIMarEST), a Chartered Engineer and a member of the Royal Corps of Naval Constructors (RCNC).
 Robert is a highly experienced naval architect and systems engineer and has in-depth knowledge of ship systems integration, integration analysis, systems testing and acceptance management.

 Samantha Skarda, Director

-Samantha has over eighteen years’ experience in management, communications, recruitment, management training and leadership development.
+Samantha has over 20 years’ experience in management, communications, recruitment, management training and leadership development.
 She has a strong background in engineering and management, and facilitates open dialogue within the team.
 Sam supports staff in their development, encourages innovation and facilitates open communication within the team and the upholding of family values within the company.
 Responsible for company strategy, financial planning, team leadership, recruitment management, events management, office management and envisioning the future path for the company.
 Sam is at the heart of our successful business, and uses her intuitive understanding of people to help create an environment in which exceptional individuals can thrive.

 Stephen Pedder MPhys MInstP, Business Development Manager